christoph-fricke/openapi-msw/README.md

 const http = createOpenApiHttp<paths>();

 const handler = http.get("/wildcard-status-code-example", ({ response }) => {
-  // Error: A wildcards is used but no status code provided const invalidRes = response("5XX").text("Fatal Error");
+  // Error: A wildcard is used but no status code is provided const invalidRes = response("5XX").text("Fatal Error");

   // Error: Provided status code does not match the used wildcard